Best speakers 2024: budget to premium models tested by our expert reviewers

 Perform best if given a little room to breathe

 Wharfedale's Diamond range now features a truly outstanding (and affordable) floorstander.
-Indeed, we're so impressed by the Wharfedale Diamond 12.3's musical performance that it's now a three-time What Hi-Fi?
+Indeed, we're so impressed by the Wharfedale Diamond 12.3's musical performance that it's a multiple and current What Hi-Fi?
 Award winner.

 At 98cm tall, the Diamond 12.3 aren't a particularly imposing pair of floorstanders, so they'll fit into most spaces.
 Sonically, they're smooth, even-handed and wonderfully refined for the money.
 Feed them a poor signal and they’ll round off rough edges and downplay unwanted aggression without sounding like they’re smothering the life out of the music.